mariosar/mariosar.github.io/_posts/2019-11-1-react-spa-with-react-router-dom.md

 In this tutorial you will learn how to build a Single Page Application (SPA) using React and React Router.
 We will discuss some of the benefits and challenges of building a SPA.
 The example code will take you through the basics of routing and philosophy behind React Router.
 By the end, you should have a fundamental understanding to get you started building your own SPAs.

+I have an accompanying repository with the sample code from this tutorial [here](https://github.com/mariosar/react-router-example-app).

 ### What is a SPA?

 SPAs are apps that serve only a ***single html page*** to the browser.
 All subsequent requests - link clicks, form submissions, etc - will dynamically update the *existing* page.
 The part of the HTML page that never changes and acts as a container for your app is called the *app frame* - think of it as an empty picture frame.
 Each change in navigation in a SPA will display a new *view* inside your *app frame*.